FAQ – 5 Day Or Less Program (Updated)

 Certification of at least two rabies vaccinations is required.
 If your pet has documentation for only the most recent vaccination, it will not qualify for the 5 Day Or Less quarantine program.
 To qualify, your pet will need to receive a booster no less than 30 days after the previous vaccination.
 In addition, this second vaccination must be given more than 30 days before arrival in Hawaii.(For pets already located in Hawaii, the second vaccine must be administered no less than 30 days after the previous vaccination and more than 14 days before departure from Hawaii.)

 - Does my cat/dog need to be treated for parasites?Return to top

 Dogs and cats must be treated by your veterinarian with a long-acting oral or topical product labeled to kill ticks that is equivalent or better than Fipronil within 14 days prior to arrival and the treatment must be documented on the health certificate.K-9 Advantix® is an acceptable treatment for DOGS ONLY, DO NOT USE THIS PRODUCT ON CATS.
 However, Revolution® IS NOT an acceptable treatment.
 You should always consult with your veterinarian prior to application of flea/tick products on your pet.
-For a list of acceptable tick treatments, click here.
+List of acceptable tick treatments.

 - How long is the OIE-FAVN blood test valid?Return to top

 The OIE-FAVN test result is valid for 36 months from the day the blood was received at the laboratory.

 - Can we pay the fees at the airport?Return to top

 You may pay the fees at the airport by VISA, Mastercard, travelers check or cash.
 For faster processing at the airport, payment by cashier’s check or money order may be sent in more than 10 days prior to the pet’s arrival.
 Payment must be made in the exact amount and submitted with Form AQS-279 Dog and Cat Import Form to ensure proper credit.